hfa224/risky-secret-santa/README.md

 The following command initialises the database and adds an admin user and an event using the values in the user-cofig.ini file:

-flask --app secret_santa init-db
+uv run flask --app secret_santa init-db

-This will also clear any existing tables and add new ones, so will delete any exisisting data.
+This will also clear any existing tables and add new ones, so will delete any existing data.

 ## Email